Sylvain Moukwelle

-Sylvain Moukwelle (born 13 January 1978 in Douala, Cameroon) is a Cameroonian-French retired footballer.
+Sylvain Moukwelle (born 13 January 1978) is a Cameroonian-French retired footballer.

 Playing career

 Switzerland

 Moukwelle played for FC Sion and FC Lugano in the Swiss top flight.

 Indonesia

 On the verge of leaving Persewangi Banyuwangi by Autumn 2012, Moukwelle was claimed he was supposed to have been paid 237 million Indonesian rupiahs midway though October, but was hospitalized for typhoid and became even more crestfallen as he could not celebrate Christmas with his family.
 To make matters worse, the Kadji Sports Academy graduate's mother was treated for breast cancer and he was only given 50 million rupiahs close to February 2013, receiving enough money to purchase a ticket to France by supporter Ahmad Mustain a month later.

 Cameroon

 Moukwelle made two appearances for Cameroon.